videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 - **`multistream`**:

-  - This is a `boolean` flag, indicating if the stream should send multiple resolution layers or single resolution layer.
+  - This is a `boolean` flag, indicating whether the stream should send multiple resolution layers or a single resolution layer.

 :::caution
-You must ensure that the `participantId` is not repeated in the same meeting or room, It will enable VideoSDK to eliminate any participant respect to that `participantId`.
+You must ensure that the `participantId` is not repeated in the same meeting or room.
+This will enable VideoSDK to eliminate any participant associated with that `participantId`.
 :::

 To know more about other properties, you can follow [our API Reference](/javascript/api/sdk-reference/initMeeting).